-ZOO 2110 - Human Physiology (4CR) (3L, 3LB) This course is a scientific inquiry into the physiology of select organ systems in the human body during homeostasis.
+ZOO 2110 - Human Physiology (4CR)

+(3L, 3LB) This course is a scientific inquiry into the physiology of select organ systems in the human body during homeostasis.
 Physical exertion, environmental effects and pathological change will also be discussed as they pertain to physiological change in organ system function.
 Physiologic concepts will be related to anatomical organization.

 Concurrently: (This course must be combined with ZOO 2040 and ZOO 2041 in order to fulfill an anatomy and physiology requirement.
 NOTE: a maximum of 8 credit hours in an Anatomy and Physiology course sequence may be applied toward graduation.)
-Cross-listed: (Cross-listed with PEPR them to the dissection of a human anatomical donor.
+Cross-listed: (Cross-listed with PEPR 2110.)

+ZOO 2140 - Cadaver Anatomy (4CR)

+(3L, 2LB) This course involves dissection of human anatomical donors for the purpose of studying human anatomy at the macroscopic level.
+The lecture portion of the course builds upon the principles of anatomy acquired in previous coursework.
+In the laboratory portion of the course, students will learn basic dissection techniques and will apply them to the dissection of a human anatomical donor.
 The course is regionally organized so that the primary focus is on the thorax, abdominal and cranial regions.
-Extremity, back and pelvic prosecutions will be studied.
+Extremity, back and pelvic prosections will be studied.
 (Spring only.)

-ZOO 2140 - Cadaver Anatomy (4CR) (3L, 2LB) This course involves dissection of human anatomical donors for the purpose of studying human anatomy at the macroscopic level.
-The lecture portion of the course builds upon the principles of anatomy acquired in previous coursework.
-In the laboratory portion of the course, students will learn basic dissection techniques and will apply

-Prerequisites: Successful completion of ZOO 2040/ZOO 2041 and ZOO 2110, or permission of the instructor.
+Prerequisites: Successful completion of ZOO 2040, ZOO 2041, and ZOO 2110, or permission of the instructor.

-ZOO 2450 - Principles of Fish and Wildlife Management (3CR) (3L) [E] Emphasizes principles of habitat and population biology and management, human dimensions of wildlife management, as well as law and policy.
+ZOO 2450 - Principles of Wildlife Management (3CR) (3l) Emphasizes principles of habitat and population biology and management, human dimensions of wildlife management, as well as law and policy

-Cross-listed: ENR 2450
+Cross listed: ENR 2450